aspirin2d/nac/README.md

 # Not Animal Crossing
-A library of simulating <Animal Crossing> with ChatGPT.
+A library of simulating <Animal Crossing> with LLM.